TheDarkMandalorian/Space-Scanner/README.md

 *NOTE (Windows):* It is highly advisable to follow steps described in [Using Python on Windows guide](https://docs.python.org/2.7/using/windows.html).

-### Running a game client
+### Running a client
 In case the Server is running on ```non-default remote machine```, you need to know IP address of the Server and port on which the Server listens.
-Then you run the game with command
+Then you run the program with command

 ```
 python2 ./outerspace.py client --server HOSTNAME:PORT_SERVER